h33h33/h33h33.github.io-/README.md

 Thoughts is a POSIX-compliant shell program for making less-than-a-blog-sized text posts from a terminal.

 Thoughts keeps your thoughts in a self-contained HTML file, and syncs that file in any remote git repository.
-It's up to you to serve the file from somewhere, but *thoughts* handles everything else.
+It's up to you to serve the file from somewhere, but Thoughts handles everything else.

 [Here's](https://maren.hup.is/thoughts) what it can look like.